Daily Bible Reading “Give Thanks Always” (Ephesians 4:31-32; 5:1-21)

 Things to think about:

-• What are some ways that we can show the LORD that we appreciate Him and everything He does for us?
+• What are some ways we can let God know we appreciate His goodness?

 Prayer of the Day: